Future Nostalgia: Commercial performance

+The album topped the record charts of 14 countries, including Ireland, Finland, the Netherlands, New Zealand, Portugal, and Spain.
+In France, it debuted at number nine, becoming Lipa's first top ten, and reached the top five several weeks later.
+It remained within the top ten several times in 2021 following the release of the Moonlight Edition, the deluxe version of the album, and stayed 156 weeks.
+It became Lipa's longest-running album in the French Albums Chart.
+In 2025, it was certified Diamond by SNEP for 500,000 units sold, becoming the singer's first ever album to achieve this.

 Future Nostalgia debuted at number four on the US Billboard 200 dated 11 April 2020, with 66,000 album-equivalent units, including 18,000 pure album sales.
 A major improvement over her self-titled debut album (which peaked at number 27), it became Lipa's first top 10 album on the chart.
 The following week, the album dropped to number 8, with sales declining by 43% to nearly 38,000 units.
 It remained within the top ten in its third week.
 As of December 2020, the album has sold 931,000 album-equivalent units in the United States.
 After the release of its reissue The Moonlight Edition in February 2021, the album surged back at number seven on the Billboard 200, reaching the top 10 for the first time in 10 months with 32,000 album-equivalent units earned, increasing by 58% compared to the previous week.
 On the chart dated 27 March 2021, following Lipa's performance at the 63rd Annual Grammy Awards, one year after its initial release, the album reached a peak of number three on the chart, moving 37,000 album-equivalent units that week.
+It finished as the ninth best-selling album of 2021 in the US, with 1.403 million album-equivalent units moved.
+As of May 2024, the album has moved 4.3 million album-equivalent units in the US.

 According to the International Federation of the Phonographic Industry (IFPI), Future Nostalgia was the tenth most successful album of 2020 worldwide, with 3.3 million album-equivalent units sold.
 In 2021, the album once again made IFPI's Global Album All-Format Chart at number six.

-The album is currently 6th most streamed album of all time on Spotify with over 10 Billion streams.